veebch/nodemode/README.md

 ## Fix the spi setup

-Raspiblitz needs a couple of extra tools to run the epd display over spi
+Raspiblitz needs a couple of extra tools to run the epaper display over SPI.
 ```
  sudo apt install python-spidev python3-spidev
 ```